The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: Spectra included in this work

 \section{Spectra included in this work}

 Table \ref{tab:water_surveys} reports the samples of water spectra available from four high-resolution ground-based instruments and some properties of the water emission they cover.
 Each dataset is described in the next sections instrument by instrument; the data newly presented in this work come from two separate surveys performed with VISIR and iSHELL, while the CRIRES water spectra \citep{banz17} and TEXES water spectra \citep{najita18,salyk19} were published before.
 All the reduced, science-ready spectra from CRIRES, VISIR, and iSHELL are available on \url{www.spexodisks.com} \citep[][and Wheeler et al., in prep.]{perez21_spexodisks}.
 A list of the most prominent water lines covered in these spectra is reported in Table \ref{tab: lines}.
 A gallery of portions of the water spectra at multiple wavelengths object by object is included in Appendix \ref{app: extra_plots}.
+Throughout this paper, spectra and spectral lines are shown in the heliocentric reference frame as corrected for the barycentric velocity at the time of observation of each target.